Two Specific Mental Health Tips

 Focused breathing is about progress, not perfection.

-I had to focus and become deliberate about my breathing….
+We all have to focus and become deliberate about our breathing….

 My thoughts still raced every time I did this exercise, but something happened, and I don’t know exactly when, but a change started to occur and I could focus better.